vaughnteegarden/slate/source/includes/_useractivitymanager.md

 The user activity module handles order history and other historical data.

 Note that this module contains some functions reserved for future functionality, namely:

 * getActsHistory()
 * getActById()
 * getScansHistory()
 * getScanById()

-Thse functions are NOT implemented server-side, and should not be used at this time.
+These functions are NOT implemented server-side, and should not be used at this time.

 ### Method: getOrders